findy-network/findy-wallet-pwa/tools/env/README.md

    anymore, `make clean` will remove all the generated data and allocated resources.

-1. **Start wallet development environment.**
+1. **Navigate to wallet**

-   Open terminal on the root of this repository, run `npm install` and `npm start`.
-Wallet application is launched and you can access the service with browser in address <http://localhost:3000>
+   You can access the wallet service with browser in address <http://localhost:3000>

 1. **Register Alice's Web-Wallet**